Get to Know Your Local Art Center!

-Standing in BDAC’s bright and spacious main gallery at 90 North Main Street, it’s hard to fathom how much this art center has developed from its inception more than 40 years ago.
-By 1974, southern Davis County had matured from the sparsely populated small towns the pioneers and ranchers founded into a well-manicured, suburban haven still dotted with orchards and boasting friendly neighborhoods and good public schools.
-This was the year this flourishing community’s need for a local art center would be met as Bountiful City and the University of Utah collaborated to establish the Bountiful Davis Art Center.
-In 1984 BDAC became its own nonprofit organization.
-Three location moves later, in 2015, Bountiful City graciously remains the art center’s largest supporter and most enthusiastic cheerleader, providing the beautiful facility which is now BDAC’s permanent home.
+Standing in BDAC’s bright and spacious main gallery at 90 North Main Street, it’s hard to fathom how much this art center has developed since its inception more than 40 years ago.
+By the early 1970s, southern Davis County had matured from the sparsely populated small towns the pioneers and ranchers founded into a well-manicured, suburban haven still dotted with orchards and boasting friendly neighborhoods and good public schools.
+Therefore, in 1974, Bountiful City and the University of Utah collaborated to establish the Bountiful Davis Art Center to meet this flourishing community’s need for a local art center.
+The BDAC became a nonprofit organization in 1984.
+Three location moves later, in 2015, Bountiful City graciously remains the art center’s most significant supporter and enthusiastic champion, providing the beautiful facility that is now BDAC’s permanent home.

 BDAC’s Mission statement reads: To engage the community through quality artistic and cultural programs, provide educational experiences, and encourage the growth and expression of art.
 The art center achieves its mission via its unique programming and events including free-to-the-public art exhibitions featuring the finest artists in the state; professionally taught art and theater classes for children and adults; free Family Art Nights held monthly; affordable recital space featuring the only dual-piano stage in Davis County; and free musical concerts and events including the area’s largest folk arts festival, Summerfest International.

 BDAC is having a positive economic as well as a cultural impact on Davis County.
 BDAC’s beautifully rehabilitated historic facility on Bountiful’s Main Street is a prime example of creative redevelopment in this downtown area.
-The presence of the Art Center has helped to revitalize Main Street by drawing thousands of new visitors and adding an important new anchor to its north end.
+By drawing thousands of new visitors and adding an essential new anchor to its north end, the Art Center has helped restore Main Steet.
 In 2016, over 40,000 people from the county, state, and beyond visited the art center and participated in its events.
 These guests also frequent the area’s businesses and restaurants, spurring shopping and dining in the area and increasing interest in the delightful goods and services Main Street has to offer.

 Thank you to our generous sponsors for making all of this possible: